 Localization is important, because cultural differences abound between France and Quebec.
 An online tourist guide for French citizens travelling in Quebec advises people from France not to make the mistake of thinking that the Québécois are simply French people who happen to live in North America; rather, they are North Americans who happen to speak French.
 A prime example of this is to be found in peoples’ CVs.
 In North America, we are taught to blow our own horns, describing (perhaps even exaggerating) our accomplishments using every possible superlative when writing a resume.
 In France, this is frowned upon.
 I once saw a thread on a translation forum where someone had asked how to translate this sentence: “As you can see from my CV, I have a personal history of consistently delivering excellence.”
 A helpful member from Quebec provided an accurate translation, while a French member commented that the English sentence sounded terribly pretentious to start with!
 In France, resumes tend to be more understated.
 However, over there, people include a photo and information about their marital status with their CV, a practice that is unheard of here.
 Different history, different culture, different words.

 When you’re planning to have an English to French translation done, it’s important to specify who the target audience is.
 OXO can provide translations into Quebec French, French for France, or other regionally specific variants.
-If you need your translation to be understood by audiences everywhere, you can request neutral/international French.
-Contact us today for a quote.

 Then the university students can go jogging in their briefs at lunchtime, and everything will be just fine.